atomashpolskiy/bt/bt-cli/README.md

 ### LGPL dependencies

-_Please note that this module includes bundled LGPL dependencies and can't be distributed or released to Maven Central in binary form.
+_Please note that this module includes bundled LGPL dependencies and can't be distributed or released to Maven Central in binary form under APL 2.0 license.
 To use this module, you will need to build it from sources manually._

 This product depends on 'Lanterna', a Java library for creating text-based terminal GUIs, which can be obtained at: